riverhuang1107/everai_documentation/Guide/en/App_Upgrade.md

 ```

 ## everai app upgrade --image
 If your app is deployed in EverAI platform, when you want to update your code, you can run `everai app upgrade --image`.
-[EverAI](https://everai.expvent.com) platform support app hot upgrade,  and your application service will always be running online during the entire upgrade and update process.
+[EverAI](https://everai.expvent.com) platform supports app hot upgrade,  and your application service will always be running online during the entire upgrade and update process.

 Run `everai worker list`, you can see a worker in running.